saf6260/web_development/README.md

 Thank you again for visiting and you can see my later applications of everything I learned at www.scottalexf.com (my website and summer project of summer 2018).

+For "The Complete Web Developer in 2018: Zero to Mastery" by Andrei Neagoie, there was a large project to finish off the course involving face recognition and will be hosted by Heroku soon.
+The link will be posted here as soon as it is hosted successfully.